Course fee is $850.

 "I really enjoyed (this instructor's) patience and thoroughness with which he taught and explained things.
 Thanks for showing you cared about us students!"

-The course includes didactic instruction, laboratory practice and clinical experience in a variety of settings.
-Lecture and laboratory experiences are coordinated with clinical experiences.Each student is expected to complete 20 hours of clinicals in addition to the classroom commitment.
+The course includes didactic instruction, laboratory practice, and clinical experience in a variety of settings.
+Lecture and laboratory experiences are coordinated with clinical experiences.Each student is expected to complete 20 hours of clinicals in addition to the 140 hours of classroom commitment.
 The EMS education training courses give students fundamental skills and intense training to prepare them for the National Registry Exam.
 After completing the course and passing the NRE, students will be qualified to provide emergency care in a pre-hospital setting to their level of certification.
 Students enrolled at Cedarville may be awarded three semester hours each toward general electives for EMT by the Registrar's Office when the certificate is presented.

 - Students will be able to define and practice the role of the EMT in the health care delivery system.

 - Students will understand and apply anatomy, physiology, and pathophysiology in the assessment and therapy of critically ill and injured persons.

 - Students will develop skills in rapid assessment, interpretation of data, and therapeutic intervention of the ill or injured persons.

 - Students will perform technical skills competently, including Basic Cardiac Life Support, patient transportation, communication, and documentation.

 - Students will assume responsibility for continued growth and self-improvement.